ONSdigital/dp-zebedee-content/README.md

 ```

 ### Help/Issues
 If you experience any problems with this tool please speak to a member of the dev team.
-If you believe there is a defect or issue with the script you can either:
+If you believe there is a defect or issue with the code you can either:
 - Raise a github issue.
 - Open pull request.